Terraflux/terraflux.github.io/_posts/2016-07-26-famous-matrices-visualized.markdown

 ![5sc]({{ site.url }}/assets/5sc.png)

-Is that a pattern starting to emerge?
+It looks like a pattern might be starting to emerge.
 Here's the sequence of squares from 6-10.

 ![6sc]({{ site.url }}/assets/6sc.png)
 ![7sc]({{ site.url }}/assets/7sc.png)